State-of-the art technology allows SWNS to deliver breaking news faster than any other agency

 When breaking news happens, you can make sure you are the first to publish it by pulling it directly from the API and pushing it straight to your CMS.

 Your developers can get an account on the Story API, and configure your software to listen out for notifications (webhooks) that the content you want has been published by the SWNS editorial team.
 You get the notification and you can automatically pull all the content you want from these stories right into your CMS, ready for your final oversight.
+Read more about the .rocks platform for publishers here.

 When you submit your content to SWNS.rocks, the editorial team can fashion it into the story they know the newsdesks will buy.
 Immediately we get a record that any part of your story - say some text, an image, or an audiovisual file - gets used on a website, in a newspaper, or is bought by a media buyer, you will see your payment in the system.
 Its that simple.

 How do we do this?
 We have a team of staff who check over all of our client's content manually, looking for examples of usage.
 To aid them in this tricky task, SWNS.rocks features a unique content spider (affectionately nicknamed 'Drut') which automates this by visiting all of our client's websites, and compares the content they publish with the content we keep in our database.
 It is a revolution in transparent citizen journalism.
+Read more about the .rocks platform for contributors here.